IonAlberdi/discovery-multi/API/README.md

 ## Overview
 [Top][]

-Creates some components based on [Implementing Custom Components](https://github.com/mediascape/application-context/tree/master/API#implementing-custom-components) and using the [Discovery API](https://github.com/mediascape/discovery-self/tree/master/API).
+This library creates some components based on the mechanism for [Implementing Custom Components](https://github.com/mediascape/application-context/tree/master/API#implementing-custom-components) and using the [Discovery API](https://github.com/mediascape/discovery-self/tree/master/API).

 ## Architecture
 [Top][]